luxfi/lattice/schemes/ckks/README.md

   plaintext, and (b) the maximum total modulus bit size (the product of all the moduli) for a given security parameter.
 - **Modulichain**: it determines how many consecutive scalar and non-scalar multiplications (the depth of the arithmetic circuit) can be evaluated before requiring decryption.
-Since Lattigo features an RNS implementation, this parameter requires careful fine-tuning depending on the application; i.e., the rescaling procedure can only rescale by one of the RNS modulus at a time, whose size has to be chosen when creating the CKKS context.
+Since Lattice features an RNS implementation, this parameter requires careful fine-tuning depending on the application; i.e., the rescaling procedure can only rescale by one of the RNS modulus at a time, whose size has to be chosen when creating the CKKS context.
 Additionally, the individual size of